-- Sitting/dining room has comfy sofa & two wing armchairs.
+- Sitting/dining room has comfy sofa & two chairs.

-- Kitchen with electric hob & oven, microwave, fridge/freezer, washing machine, coffee grinder, lots equipment and sharp knives for foodies!
+- Kitchen with electric hob & oven, microwave, fridge/freezer, washing machine, lots equipment and sharp knives for foodies!

 - Cotton bed linen, towels all included in rent.

-- Colour TV, DVD player, radio, fold up garden chairs.
+- Colour TV, DVD player, fold up garden chairs.